charbelraffoul/ada-website/index.md

 <h2>Oil price regimes over time</h2>

 <p class="ds-lead">
-Before introducing the bosses, it helps to look at the full picture.
+To understand these bosses, it helps to look at the full picture, and we must first visualize the timeline they operated in.
 The figure below shows the monthly Brent oil price level, with the three periods we focus on highlighted.
 </p>

 <p class="ds-lead">